srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 Where does the 3rd dimension come from? ...
 Color.
 In a simple RGB image, each pixel is composed of 3 values: a red value, a green value and a blue value.
 The MNIST images are actually not color but grey-scale.
 Thus, if it was only about MNIST we wouldn't need the 3rd dimension.
-One would suffice.
 But the idea here is to build an architecture as flexible as possible that can handle all kinds of data sets.

 #### Columns vs Feature Maps